 Montesión Monastery: From the 16th century.
 It is located 3 km from Cazorla, on the road to San Isicio.

-Hermitage of San Sebastián: Located above the Cerezuelo River or Cazorla River, it is very close to a natural reserve known as Nacelrio.
+Hermitage of Saint Sebastián: Located above the Cerezuelo River or Cazorla River, it is very close to a natural reserve known as Nacelrio.

 Other historical buildings of architectural interest in Cazorla are: The Fountain of the Chains, built in honor of Felipe II.
 City Hall and Merced Theater, from the 16th century.
 Convent of San Juan de la Penitenciaría, from the 16th century.
 Old Town Halls, from the 17th century.
 The House of Clérigos, from the 17th century.
 The House of the Seven Fountains which has in its interior the remains of a Roman ninfeo.
 The Palace of the Vicaría, of the 17th century with a spectacular patio in its interior that contains arcades, a cloister and the central fountain.
 Palace of the Chains, dates from the 19th century and is surrounded by columns that are joined by large chains, also has a beautiful garden.

 Cazorla is an authentic natural jewel capable of impressing the tourist, with its rugged reliefs, where the rocky walls of great height merge with the deep valleys and abundant wooded masses of laricio pines.
 Without forgetting, of course, the spectacular hydrographic network that runs through the Sierras de Cazorla, Segura and Las Villas Natural Park and that makes the visitor, can enjoy a variety of different ecosystems, in a few kilometers.

 It is precisely, this great variety of reliefs and landscapes that makes Cazorla one of the best places in Spain to enjoy rural tourism.

 MTB Routes: Some of the hiking routes, perfectly marked by the Sierra de Cazorla, are also suitable for cycling.
 In this way, lovers of mountain biking can practice their favorite sport and at the same time enjoy the landscapes offered by the Sierras de Cazorla, Segura and Las Villas Natural Park.
 In addition, regular tests are held, both nationally and internationally, of this sport, such as the Mountain Bike Marathon of the Sierra de Cazorla.

-Adventure sports: In the Sierra de Cazorla, not only there are hiking trails, in recent years have emerged a variety of activities related to active tourism, such as the descent of canyons, abseiling, zip line, climbing, flight or canoe.
-Ideal for the most adventurous spirits who seek excitement and want to take their adrenaline to the limit.
+Adventure sports: In the Sierra de Cazorla, not only there are hiking routes, in recent years have emerged a variety of activities related to active tourism, such as the descent of canyons, abseiling, zip line, climbing, flight or canoe.
+Ideal for the most adventurous spirits who seek excitement and want to take their adrenaline to the limit in Cazorla.

 Excursion in all-terrain vehicle: If you want to contemplate the beauty of the Sierra de Cazorla, but in a much quieter way, you also have the option of doing it in 4x4 car, going through some of the most beautiful and spectacular areas of the Sierras de Cazorla, Segura and Las Villas Natural Park, to which it can not be accessed with a private vehicle.
 An ideal itinerary for families with children.

 In the town of Cazorla we can find different celebrations spread throughout the year.

 International Blues Festival BluesCazorla: It takes place at the beginning of July and is one of the most outstanding in its scope of the national panorama and very important in Cazorla.

 International Festival of Theater of Cazorla: Presents each autumn to some of the most prestigious companies and works in Spain.
 It takes place every autumn, being its stages the Merced Theater and the streets of Cazorla.

-Traditional Entrance of the Sheep: Every Sunday, before the last Sunday of April, in honor of the Virgin of the Head, the traditional entrance of the sheep is celebrated, a procession of sheep adorned with colored ribbons to be offered to the Virgin and which they will be auctioned in the following days.
+Traditional Entrance of the Sheep: Every Sunday, before the last Sunday of April, in honor of the Virgin of the Head, the traditional entrance of the sheep is celebrated, a procession of sheep adorned with colored ribbons to be offered to the virgin and which they will be auctioned in the following days in Cazorla.

-Other religious festivities are: The Pilgrimage of the Virgin of the Head, last Sunday of April.
-Christ of the Valley, first Saturday of May, Pilgrimage of San Isicio, May 15.
+Other religious festivities in Cazorla, are: The Pilgrimage of the Virgin of the Head, last Sunday of April.
+Christ of the Valley, first Saturday of May, Pilgrimage of Saint Isicio, May 15.
 Pilgrimage of Montesión, last Sunday of September.
 Fair and celebrations of the Holy Christ of the Consuelo, from the September 17.

-Among the typical sweets we highlight the sweet rice, the enreos, the white manjar and the sweet porridge.
+Among the typical sweets from Cazorla we highlight the sweet rice, the enreos, the white manjar and the sweet porridge.